Tynan Lawrence

-Tynan Lawrence (born August 3, 2008) is a Canadian professional ice hockey forward for the Muskegon Lumberjacks of the United States Hockey League (USHL).
-He is considered a top prospect eligible for the 2026 NHL entry draft.
+Tynan Lawrence (born August 3, 2008) is a Canadian college ice hockey player who is a centre for the Boston University Terriers of the National Collegiate Athletic Association (NCAA).
+He was drafted 11th overall by the St. Louis Blues in the 2026 NHL entry draft.

-Early life
+Playing career

 Lawrence played AAA-level ice hockey for the Fredericton Blues program.
 He scored four points in the 2020–21 season before posting 27 goals and 61 points for the Blues U15 "A" team during the 2021–22 season while playing in 27 games.
 In 2022, after graduating from the Fredericton program, he began attending Shattuck-Saint Mary's School in Faribault, Minnesota, U.S., known for its top hockey teams.
 Starting with the school's U14 team in 2022–23, he scored 93 points in 56 league games that season.
 Lawrence was then a member of Shattuck-Saint Mary's U16 team in 2023–24, recording 22 goals and 49 points in 50 games played.
 In August 2024, he announced his commitment to play college ice hockey for the Terriers of Boston University in Massachusetts.

 Lawrence was selected by the Chicoutimi Saguenéens with the 10th overall pick of the 2024 Quebec Maritimes Junior Hockey League (QMJHL) draft.
 However, he instead decided to play for the Muskegon Lumberjacks of the United States Hockey League (USHL) for the 2024–25 season.
 Appearing in 56 games, he totalled 25 goals and 29 assists, leading the team with 54 points.
 Lawrence then appeared in 14 playoff games, scoring eight goals and 10 assists, and helped the Lumberjacks to the Clark Cup championship over the Waterloo Black Hawks, earning USHL playoff MVP honors.

 Lawrence is regarded as a top-10 prospect for the 2026 NHL entry draft.